-Mr. Lei Haohui, aged 44, is a Deputy General Manager of the Company and is primarily responsible for supervising the Human Resources and Administration Department of the Group.
+Mr. Lei Haohui, aged 45, is a Deputy General Manager of the Company and is primarily responsible for supervising the Human Resources and Administration Department of the Group.
 Mr. Lei graduated with a Bachelor's degree from Zhongyuan University of Technology majoring in Machinery Manufacturing Technology and Equipment and is an engineer.
-Since December 2004, Mr. Lei had held position as deputy head of Assembly Workshop and deputy general manager of Tianjin Hongda Textile Machinery Co.
-Ltd. (天津宏大紡織機械有限公司), general manager assistant, deputy general manager, general manager and chairman of Tianjin Textile Machinery Co.
+Mr. Lei had held position as deputy head of Assembly Workshop and deputy general manager of Tianjin Hongda Textile Machinery Co.
+Ltd. (天津宏大紡織機械有限公司), assistant to general manager, deputy general manager, general manager and chairman of Tianjin Textile Machinery Co.
 Ltd. (天津紡織機械有限責任公司) as well as deputy general manager and director of Tianjin Hongda Textile Technology Co.
 Ltd. (天津宏大紡織科技有限公司).
 Mr. Lei has many years of experience in the textile machinery industry and has in-depth knowledge in its product characteristics, he has also extensive practical experience in production and operation, sales and marketing and management enhancement.
 Mr. Lei joined the Group in November 2019.

-Mr. Wang Zihao, aged 55, is a Deputy General Manager of the Company and is primarily responsible for supervising the worldwide sales and technical services of the Group's dyeing and finishing machinery business.
-Mr. Wang graduated from National University of Defense Technology (國防科技大學) majoring in precision mechanics and apparatus manufacturing and obtained his bachelor's degree in engineering in 1991, he also obtained his EMBA from Tsinghua University (清華大學) in 2006.
-Since 1991, Mr. Wang had been working for Hi-Tech Heavy Industry Company, Limited (恒天重工股份有限公司) where he had served different positions, including but not limited to technician of the research institute, engineer, sales director, deputy general manager and chief economist, with extensive experience in business operation, production safety and lean management.
+Mr. Wang Zihao, aged 56, is a Deputy General Manager of the Company and is primarily responsible for supervising the operations of Fong's National Engineering (Guangdong) Co., Ltd., a wholly-owned subsidiary of the Group.
+Mr. Wang graduated from National University of Defense Technology (國防科技大學) majoring in precision mechanics and apparatus manufacturing and obtained a Bachelor's degree in Engineering in 1991, he also obtained his EMBA from Tsinghua University (清華大學) in 2006.
+Mr. Wang had been working for Hi-Tech Heavy Industry Company, Limited (恒天重工股份有限公司) where he had served different positions, including but not limited to technician of the research institute, engineer, sales director, deputy general manager and chief economist, with extensive experience in business operation, production safety and lean management.
 Mr. Wang joined the Group on 1 June 2021.

-Mr. Du Qianyi, aged 57, has been employed as a Deputy General Manager of the Company as from 1 March 2022, primarily responsible for the operations of the stainless steel casting and stainless steel trading businesses of the Group.
-Mr. Du first joined the Group on 15 March 2012 and served as an executive director of the Company and the chief financial officer from 15 March 2012 to 31 December 2012 and from18 April 2016 to 31 December 2019, respectively.
+Mr. Du Qianyi, aged 58, has been employed as a Deputy General Manager of the Company as from 1 March 2022, and is currently responsible for supervising the Legal and Audit Department of the Group.
+Mr. Du first joined the Group on 15 March 2012 and served as an Executive Director of the Company and the Chief Financial Officer from 15 March 2012 to 31 December 2012 and from 18 April 2016 to 31 December 2019, respectively.
 From January 2020 to February 2022, Mr. Du worked at Hengtian Assets Management Limited (恒天資產管理有限公司) with general manager as his last position.
 Mr. Du has been working in the textile machinery industry for a prolonged period, knowing the traits in the markets and operations of the textile machinery industry, having extensive experience in corporate management as well as solid theoretical foundation and rich practical experience in the areas of capital operations, operational management and financial management.